google/framework-for-osdu/osdu-r2/os-workflow/README.md

 ### POST /getStatus

 Returns the current status of a workflow job.
+This endpoint is available for third-party applications.

 #### Request